 - Psychologic evaluation and possible interview with partner

 Many physical and psychological situations can cause ED, and brief periods of ED are normal.
 Every man experiences ED from time to time.
 Nevertheless, if the problem persists, men should seek professional help, particularly since ED is usually treatable and may also be a symptom of an underlying health problem.
 It is important to treat any medical condition that may be causing ED.

 Overall treatment approach includes:

-- Evaluation and possible lifestyle factors such as smoking, alcohol or other substance use.
+- Evaluation of possible lifestyle factors such as smoking, alcohol, or other substance use.

-- Attention and management of comorbid illnesses, such as diabetes, obesity, or heart and vascular disease.
+- Management of comorbid illnesses, such as diabetes, obesity, or heart and vascular disease.

-- Review of and potential changes in medications-always in consult with your physician.
+- Review of potential changes in medications - always consult with your physician.

 - If appropriate, trial of various psychosexual therapies and interpersonal therapies may be tried.
-Medical treatments can be provided along with these therapies.
+Treatments can be provided along with these therapies.